Overview

 - confirm you meet eligibility requirements for apprenticeship training

-- complete the apprenticeship application with your employer through Apprenticeship and Industry Training (AIT)’s online service, MyTradesecrets
+- complete the apprenticeship application through Apprenticeship and Industry Training (AIT)’s online service, MyTradesecrets

-Find about more about how to become an apprentice in Alberta.
+Find about more about how to begin an apprenticeship in Alberta.

-The trade you choose should reflect your interests.
-It’s also important to research job opportunities in the trades you are interested in pursuing, both now and in the future, so you know you are making the right investment.
+The program you choose should reflect your interests.
+It’s also important to research job opportunities, both now and in the future, so you know you are making the right investment.

 - job listings on Alberta and Canada job banks

-- people working in the trade who may be able to share information about the job and tips to help you get started
+- people working in the field who may be able to share information about the job and tips to help you get started

 - job profiles